-Another blunder would be to format your content with wrong spacing between subheads.
-Make space before a subhead wider than space after it, so readers could clearly understand to what paragraph this subhead belongs.
+Another blunder would be to format your content with the wrong spacing between subheads.
+Make the space before a subhead wider than the space after it, so readers can clearly understand to what paragraph this subhead belongs.

 3. Poor color-contrast ratio and hard-to-see subheads

-Make your subheads of different font size or color.
+Make your subheads of different font sizes or colors.
 Use bolded texts for them.
 Make them short.
-Your task here is to create contrast between a subhead and a body paragraph so readers could better perceive the information.
+Your task here is to create a contrast between a subhead and a body paragraph so readers can better perceive the information.

 A great trick to try for content usability is a table of contents.
 Corresponding WordPress plugins will help here.

-Another blunder is poor color combinations and little contrast between background and text at your page.
+Another blunder is poor color combinations and little contrast between the background and text on your page.
 Adjust no less than 5:1 color-contrast ratio and choose calm background colors for readers to feel comfortable when browsing your website.